Crime Prevention Neighbourhood Watch

 There MUST be someone on the block who is designated as Block Captain.

 The Block Captain is the backbone of the Neighbourhood Watch Program.
 Block Captains on active blocks receive crime notifications from the police and “fan out” this information to other Neighbourhood Watch members on their block.
-They also attend one or two special Block Captain meetings each year where they are given additional information on crime prevention and related topics.
 If there is no one willing to volunteer a few hours a year as a Block Captain, the block is removed from the Neighbourhood Watch Program.

-Once a block meets the criteria listed above, information will start flowing from the Police Service to the Block Captain for distribution to all Neighbourhood Watch members on the block.
+Once a block meets the criteria listed above, information will be available from this website to the Block Captain for distribution to all Neighbourhood Watch members on the block.
 The police will pass on information regarding recent crimes that have occurred in the area, as well as other special information that will be of interest to members.

 Remember: Without volunteers - this program does not work.
 Get involved!